MTalhaZafar32/Diabetes-pediction/README.md

 After obtaining the dataset, we performed data cleaning to ensure consistency, handle missing values, and remove any irrelevant information.
 The cleaned data forms the foundation for building the predictive model.

 ## Exploratory Data Analysis (EDA):
 In the exploratory data analysis phase, we conducted descriptive statistics and visualizations to gain insights into the distribution and relationships between various features in the dataset.
-This step helped us understand the data and identify any patterns that might be relevant for the prediction model.
+This step helped us understand the data and identify any patterns that might be relevant to the prediction model.

 ## Model Training:
 For predicting diabetes, we opted to use the XGBoost model, a popular gradient-boosting algorithm known for its effectiveness in classification tasks.
 We trained the XGBoost model on the cleaned dataset and fine-tuned its hyperparameters to achieve optimal performance.